expense-manager/extr/README.md

 - admin or members can have difference permission to handle expense items or check out different expense report based on the role.

+## Open-source libraries used
+- [OkHttp](http://square.github.io/okhttp/)An HTTP & HTTP/2 client for Android and Java applications.
+- [Bolts](http://boltsframework.github.io/Bolts-Android/) - Bolts is a collection of low-level libraries designed to make developing mobile apps easier.
+- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling.
+- [Butter Knife](http://jakewharton.github.io/butterknife/) - Bind Android views and callbacks to fields and methods.
+- [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) - A gradle plugin for getting java lambda support in java 6, 7 and android
+- [Realm](http://realm.io) - Realm is a mobile database: a replacement for SQLite & ORMs.

 ## License

     Copyright 2016 Zekun Wang, Zhaolong Zhong